serhardt/space-invaders-wpf/README.md

-# space-invaders
+# Space Invaders

-Clone of the famous classical arcade game Space Invaders in C# .NET WPF.
+This is a clone of the famous classical arcade game Space Invaders in C# .NET WPF.

+## Additional considerations
+Into this project, I don't use graphical image files but I generate the required sprites.
+I use exclusivelly WPF functions but it can easily adapted in other frameworks because drawing stuff is easily localisable to be updated.
+All the code can be quickly moveable in an foreign project (without needing to do a DLL) because I wanted to embed it into another project of mine as an Easter Egg.
+The project uses only one timer uses to draw sprites and do the game loop keeping the traditional way of programming games in 80s.

 ## Getting Started